1s22s1/1s22s1/README.md

 ## About

-I am making effort as a front-end engineer.
+I am making effort as a engineer.

-## Skills

-- JavaScript

 ## Interests